ElfinAinu/YoutubeSummarizer/utils/output_guidance.md

         - Use complex notation where appropriate to ensure clarity and precision in explanations (e.g., mathematical formulas, code snippets, technical diagrams in the mermaid markdown syntax).
         - Be detailed and comprehensive in your writing.

-3. **Key Takeaways and Summaries**:
+3. **Key Takeaways**:
-    - Highlight the most important points from each section in a “Key Takeaways” or “Summary” subsection to reinforce understanding.
+    - Highlight the most important points from each section in a “Key Takeaways” subsection to reinforce understanding.

 4. **Glossary**:
     - Create a glossary of terms with detailed definitions and relevant links to official documentation.
 Ensure definitions are comprehensive and avoid repetition between videos.